 Advice and information for those caring for a disabled family/whānau member

-Click here to find childcare/holiday programmes in a location close to you.
+You can search the Ministry of Social Developments family services directory for specific childcare or holiday programmes in your area.
+You can also narrow the search to those who provide specific services for disabled children and youth.
 There are lots of childcare/afterschool/holiday programmes to choose from.
 Find out what each programme offers and which one would best suit your child.

-Recreate NZ – operates in Auckland, Waikato, Bay of Plenty and Christchurch and provides high quality out-of-home experiences for youth with learning disabilities.
+Recreate New Zealand operates in Auckland, Waikato, Bay of Plenty and Christchurch and provides high quality out-of-home experiences for youth with learning disabilities.
 They have three different age categories from juniors (10 – 15 years) to youth (15 – 25 years) through to young adults (25 – 35 years).

 Being able to take a break is an important part of looking after yourself and your wellbeing.
 The term ‘break’ (also known as respite) is used to describe the time off that family carers (and people with a disability) can get.
 There are several options that can assist you with taking a break, these include: